dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > (input):1:1
 > ```
 >
-> This is because the REPL interprets Dhall code and the language provides
-> built-in support for relative paths *if* they begin with `./`.
-We'll cover
-> this more when we get to import resolution.
->
 > Alternatively, you can also interpret the file from the command line, like
 > this:
 >